rayct/rayct/README.md

 <br>

-"Difficulty is what wakes up the genius"\.
+"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge."\.

-― Nassim Nicholas Taleeb
+― Stephen Hawking

 </br>